 MGMA Utah Bylaws

-UTAH MEDICAL GROUP MANAGEMENT ASSOCIATION
+BYLAWS of the UTAH MEDICAL GROUP MANAGEMENT ASSOCIATION

 ARTICLE I: NAME